goSTYLO/My-Crew-Manager/BACKEND_CHANGES_README.md

 ## Summary

-These backend changes successfully resolved all major issues with the notification and invitation system:
+These backend changes successfully resolved all major issues with the notification, invitation system, and project access:

 1. **Fixed 500 server errors** by cleaning up serializer syntax
 2. **Fixed 404 API errors** by correcting URL construction